24 / 7 Updates

 120 Bloomingdale Road, First Floor

 White Plains, NY 10605

-From Bloomingdale road, access to parking lot is a curved driveway at the
+Bloomingdale Road going south, access to parking lot is a curved

-traffic light just south of the building.
-Here is street view of
+driveway at the traffic light just south of the building.
+Here is street view

-the driveway.
-As you drive up the driveway, #120 is the first buidlding
+of the driveway.
+As you drive up the driveway, #120 is the first

-you will see.
-If not enough parking space in this lot, continue up the
+building you will see.
+If not enough parking space in this lot,

 Wartburg, Hauselt Building, Room 205 -

 Directions to PC Renew at Wartburg - using map below

 Direction to Westchester PC-Renew when coming FROM NORTH of Mt.
 Vernon, NY: